benmichael/BibleCommentary/commentary/books/old-testament/minor-prophets/fall-of-israel/hosea/hosea_2v2-8_the-accusation.md

-# Part 2: The Accusation — "Plead with Your Mother" (Hosea 2:2–8)
+# Hosea 2:2-8 - The Accusation — "Plead with Your Mother"

 ## Read